 Sir John Templeton was a mutual fund manager who became one of the most successful investors of the 20th century.
 Templeton founded the Templeton Growth Fund and is best known as an international value investor.
 In 1999, Money magazine called him “arguably the greatest global stock picker of the century.”

-You can bet a bubble is about to burst when media personalities begin pointing towards data proving that there is not, in fact, a bubble.
-They claim it may look like a bubble, but they always have a logical sounding reason for why this time it’s different.
+You can bet a bubble is about to burst when media personalities begin pointing toward data proving that there is no bubble.
+They claim it may look like a bubble, but they always have a logical-sounding reason for why this time it’s different.
 The reality is that history repeats itself.
 The longer we try to delude ourselves into thinking otherwise, the worse the position we put ourselves in.
-Valuation matters – don’t get caught confusing clicks for cash flows.
+Valuation matters — don’t get caught confusing clicks for cash flows.

 These are two quotes that work well together.

 As the bull market continues, spirits begin to rise, and that investable cash gets put to work, but it can’t last forever.
 When stocks have soared, and everyone who can buy already has, I’m sure you can guess what happens next.
-This behavior of individual investors leads them to consistently underperform their benchmarks.
+This behavior of individual investors leads them to underperform their benchmarks consistently.

 John Maynard Keynes